Publications

-THE RESILIENCE PLAYBOOK is hot off the press.
-It is 110 pages of strategies, guiding principles, and resources to be used by an institution in consultation with GA&A or the Resilience Team.
-Developed with Anne Ackerson and Dina Bailey, THE PLAYBOOK is a forward-looking and a bold approach to help museum leaders rethink the role of their institution relative to a world of disruption and contemporary challenges in order to reimagine a meaningful, relevant, and financially viable path forward.
+The Resilience Playbook is 110 pages of strategies, guiding principles, and resources to be used by an institution in consultation with GA&A or the Resilience Team.
+Developed with Anne Ackerson and Dina Bailey, The Playbook is a forward-looking and a bold approach to help museum leaders rethink the role of their institution relative to a world of disruption and contemporary challenges in order to reimagine a meaningful, relevant, and financially viable path forward.
 The resilience strategies require rethinking institutional assumptions, and tackling embedded exclusionary and outmoded ideologies and practices in order to establish more flexible, inclusive, and responsive approaches that better align with external realities.

 Mission Matters: Relevance and Museums in the 21st Century